intercom/intercom-php/README.md

 ## Exceptions

-Exceptions are handled by [Guzzle](https://github.com/guzzle/guzzle).
+Exceptions are handled by the HTTP client that you chose during the installation of this library.
+The following example assumes you chose `php-http/guzzle6-adapter`.
 The Intercom API may return an unsuccessful HTTP response, for example when a resource is not found (404).
 If you want to catch errors you can wrap your API call into a try/catch: